lewagon/dotfiles/05-Rails/01-Rails-intro/03-Longest-word-game/README.md

 We want to handle three scenarios:

-1. The word can't be built out of the original grid
+1. The word can be built out of the original grid ❌
-2. The word is valid according to the grid, but is not a valid English word
+2. The word is valid according to the grid, but is not a valid English word ❌
-3. The word is valid according to the grid and is an English word
+3. The word is valid according to the grid and is an English word ✅

 (You can use [this API](https://wagon-dictionary.herokuapp.com/) to check if a word is valid.)